ngxs/store/docs/plugins/websocket.md

 });
 ```

 Notice that you have to specify `type` property on server side, otherwise you will get an error - `Type ... not found on message`.
-If you don't wanna use the `type` key - you can specify your own when calling `forRoot`:
+If you don't want to use a property called `type` as the key then you can specify your own property name when calling `forRoot`:

 ```TS
 NgxsWebsocketPluginModule.forRoot({